HITECHCRIME/HC_SG80_No_Hope_Brigga/README.md

 no hope
 no, no hope

-no hope no hope
-nigga
-no hope no hope no hope
-nigga (nigga)
-no hope no hope no hope
+no hope no hope - nigga
-nigga
-no hope no hope no hope
+no hope no hope no hope - nigga (nigga) no hope no hope no hope - nigga no hope no hope no hope - niggaaaaaa
-niggaaaaaa

-stacking them rax
+stacking that salt
 life isn't fair
+i should know that
 you better run
 out of my way
-aye
+thoughts are apart
+just like the rax
+ey yo ey

 stacking it all
+breaching the sphere
+eternal mist
+fucking  the endless
+this is so real
+this is surreal

+just go away

+- aye

+i need to stay
+it's just my way

 ```